RubixML/ML/docs/neural-network/hidden-layers/dense.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/NeuralNet/Layers/Dense.php">[source]</a></span>

 # Dense
-Dense layers are fully connected layers of *neurons*, meaning each neuron is connected to each other in the previous layer by a weighted *synapse*.
-The majority of the parameters in a standard feedforward network are contained within Dense layers.
+Dense layers (or *fully connected* layers) are layers of neurons that connect to each node in the previous layer by a paramaterized synapse.
+The majority of the trainable parameters in a standard feed forward neural network are contained within Dense layers.

 ### Parameters
 | # | Param | Default | Type | Description |